park-m/open-source-developer-portal/app/resources/dwolla-js/instant-account-verification.md

 #### Non-preferred Flow

 There is a list of banks that aren't found in the bank search, generally these are smaller financial institutions.
 As a result we'll prompt the user to input the account and routing number of their bank.
 Once they click agree and continue, we'll attempt to lookup a bank with the provided information.
-If a bank is found, we'll return a screen for the user to authenticate using their online banking credentials
+If a bank is found, we'll return a screen for the user to authenticate using their online banking credentials.

 ## Options and customization